polymathjr/polymathjr-ramsey/README.md

 # Polymath Jr. : The Ramsey Theory Project

-Commit your code for the project here!
+Commit your code for the project here.